 Have you ever wondered what goes into making the games you love to play?
 We will discover how it is done!
-We have the great opportunity to make games from 2D platform to making your own virtual reality game for the HTC vive!
+We have the opportunity to take games from a 2D platform to making your own virtual reality game!
 You will learn skills in coding, game design, marketing and prove yourselves to be an innovative 21st-century creator!